PritheeTheAnalyst/Excel-London-RKY-store/README.md

 - How many orders were placed by the corporate customer?
 - Which consumer customer was the most profitable one?
 - Which customer returned items and what segment do they belong to?

+- ## Tools & Techniques Used
+- Pivot Tables & Pivot Charts
+- Lookup Functions
+- Visual filters (slicers)
-Dashboard Interaction <a href="https://github.com/PritheeTheAnalyst/Excel-London-RKY-store/blob/main/Screenshot%20(455).png">view dashoard</a>
+- Dashboard Interaction <a href="https://github.com/PritheeTheAnalyst/Excel-London-RKY-store/blob/main/Screenshot%20(455).png">view dashoard</a>

+## Dashboard